Large deviations for interacting diffusions with path-dependent McKean-Vlasov limit: The minimizer of

 \subsection{Solving the PDE}

-~ We dedicate this subsection to complement Theorem \ref{thm:minimizer}, showing that $\nu^{*,\omega}$ satisfy a family of coupled path-dependent McKean-Vlasov PDEs.
-The idea is to use It\"o formula for a test function to see that $\nu^{*,\omega}$ satisfy a PDE in the weak sense.
+~ We dedicate this subsection to complement Theorem \ref{thm:minimizer}, showing that $\nu^{*,\omega}$ satisfies a family of coupled path-dependent McKean-Vlasov PDEs.
+The idea is to use It\^o's Formula for a test function to see that $\nu^{*,\omega}$ satisfies a PDE in the weak sense.